slowjerm1/DjangoReactProject1/README.md

-#Production-Ready Machine Learning App with React, Django, and PostgreSQL on Docker
+# Deploying ML web app with React, Django, and PostgreSQL on Docker

+Here's the optimized content in markdown:

+This mini serves as a comprehensive guide on setting up a production-grade machine learning application using Docker.
+The guide combines the top full-stack Python framework with the leading front-end JavaScript framework to optimize the app's performance.